 and Germania to the east.

-The regions' culture,
+The areas' culture,

 architectural styles, and traditions in wine and food are heavily